swamvenk/bidaf-rnn/README.md

 - This is tensorflow v1.1.0 comaptible version.
 This is not compatible with previous trained models.

 ## Requirements

+Please setup a vitrualenv with the packages so that they don't affect any other systems packages.

 #### General
 - Python (developed on 3.5.2.
 Issues are there with Python 2!)
 - unzip

 #### Python Packages
 - tensorflow (deep learning library, verified on 1.1.0)
+  - Please ensure the compatible CUDA and cuDNN libraries installed.
+Tested and verified with CUDA 7.5 and cuDNN 5.1
 - nltk (NLP tools, verified on 3.2.1)
 - tqdm (progress bar, verified on 4.7.4)
 - jinja2 (for visaulization; if you only train and test, not needed)